Utah's Newest Lakefront City — Modern Living with FrontRunner Access

 Transit-OrientedDeveloping town center with mixed-use plans.
 Future walkable downtown with shops and restaurants.

 EmergingThe median home price in Vineyard is approximately $485,000 — notably lower than neighboring Orem ($540K) or Lehi ($625K).
 Townhomes start around $380,000-$420,000, while single-family homes range from $500,000-$650,000.
+Salisbury Real Estate tracks Vineyard pricing and builder incentives weekly — call (801) 245-0511.

 Vineyard offers excellent value for buyers seeking modern construction, transit access, and growth potential.
 The 6%+ annual appreciation reflects strong demand.
 Best for first-time buyers, remote workers, and those who value FrontRunner access over established neighborhoods.
+Salisbury Real Estate helps buyers weigh Vineyard against nearby alternatives.